-With a combination of aging assets, and pressure on organizations to increase efficiency and reliability, companies are looking across their organizations for places to improve operations, better manage their workforce and cut costs.
+Faced with a combination of aging assets, and pressure to increase efficiency and reliability, companies are looking across their organizations for ways to improve operations, better manage their workforce and cut costs.

 One area to look is maintenance.
 Traditional maintenance has involved scheduled, hourly work on equipment, many times in reaction to something.
 When something failed, a new part was ordered, or a note was made on a clipboard to record the event.

-Long considered a cost center, maintenance has the possibility to drive profitability in an organization by improving quality, effectiveness, safety and other areas.
+Long considered a cost center, maintenance has the possibility to drive an organization's profitability by improving quality, effectiveness, safety and other areas.

 As a part of an overall asset management strategy, managing the maintenance tasks through specialized software and other tools can help reduce manual entry of device readings and share vital information with other areas of production.